-My Chocolate Lover’s Toothpaste was designed specially to support the beneficial bacteria of your oral microbiome.
+My Chocolate Lover’s DIY Probiotic Toothpaste recipe was designed specially to support the beneficial bacteria of your oral microbiome.
 It’s packed with prebiotics, probiotics, and nourishes the most helpful mouth bacteria.
 This toothpaste also promotes remineralization and a healthy pH.

 Plus, it’s delicious!

 I first designed this toothpaste for my family and patients but the feedback was so wonderful I wanted to also share it with you.
-Check out my Chocolate Lover’s DIY Toothpaste here.
+Check it out here.

 3. Take probiotics

 If you really want to beat gingivitis, you must boost the beneficial bacteria in your mouth.
 Taking probiotics will help your oral and gut microbiome health and boost your immune system.